Skip to content

 The Psychology Behind “Old Family Roles”

-Family systems tend to operate like invisible ecosystems.
-From childhood, each person often takes on a role that helps the family function, or at least keeps the peace.
-Maybe you became:
+Family systems tend to function like invisible ecosystems.
+Right from childhood, each individual often assumes a role that keeps the family running, or at least keeps the peace.
+Perhaps you became:

 • The Helper or Caretaker — always checking on everyone else.